Skip to content

 document_ids = np.concatenate(

-[np.full(len(s) - 1, i) for i, s in enumerate(seqs)]
+[np.full(length, i) for i, length in enumerate(shifted_lengths)]

 )